 This course will instruct the student in the precautions, indications and contraindications of therapeutic modalities generally utilized in athletic training as a discipline.
-Prerequisite: KINE 2308 or consent of the instructor.
+Prerequisite: BIOL 2402 with a grade of C or better or KINE 2308 with a grade of "C" or better.